Board-Certified Plastic Surgeon Serving Baltimore, Columbia, Owings Mills, Towson, Nearby Maryland & Lower Pennsylvania

 Whether you simply want larger breasts and a more feminine form or are looking to address one of the previously mentioned conditions, our Baltimore breast augmentation office may be able to help.

 Am I a Good Candidate for Breast Augmentation?

 To be a good candidate for breast augmentation in Baltimore, MD, you must be in good general health and at a stable weight.
 You should also:

 - Be a non-smoker or agree to quit smoking for several weeks before surgery and throughout the recovery period

 - Be free of breast cancer and precancerous breast tissue

 - Have fully developed breasts and enough natural breast tissue to cover your implants

 Though breast augmentation won't affect your ability to have children or breastfeed in the future, you should consider the timing of your procedure.
 Future pregnancies could affect your results.

 While many young women want to alter the size or shape of their breasts in their teenage years, their chests may not yet be finished growing.
 For this reason, the FDA stipulates that women must be at least 18 years of age for breast augmentation with saline implants and 22 years of age for breast augmentation with silicone implants.
 If you are old enough for the procedure, Dr. Basner can help you determine which type of implant would be best for your body.

-To help you achieve a balanced, proportional figure following breast augmentation surgery, it’s important to choose the right implant for your aesthetic goals.
-We offer both saline and silicone gel breast implants at our Baltimore office.
+Choosing the right implant for your aesthetic goals is essential to help you achieve a balanced, proportional figure following surgery.
+We offer both saline and silicone gel breast implants at our Baltimore breast augmentation office.